julzaza/wildwitchherbs/_posts/2025-12-07-pre-christian-europe.md

 - herbal magic
 - protective rites
 - whispered charms
-- house and land offerings hidden beneath Christian prayers
+- house and land offerings hidden beneath Christian prayers, like **[The Evergreen Witchcraft](/evergreen-witchcraft)** which was practiced in Old Europe way before Christmas even existed.

 Europe never truly lost its magic.
 It simply hid it.